Updated: Dec 23, 2021

 So, this is an X-Men movie that is both unwanted and superfluous by default, which is the dictionary definition of an inauspicious start.
-One can thus understand the reticence of the fanbase; they know Dark Phoenix is not an MCU film, and thanks in no small part to Disney’s cynical attempts at franchise obfuscation (in America, the decision was taken to style the film as simply ‘Dark Phoenix’) there was never any real chance of the film ‘doing a Venom’, and gaining box office momentum by proxy.
+One can thus understand the reticence of the fanbase; they know Dark Phoenix is not an MCU film, and thanks in no small part to Disney’s cynical attempts at franchise obfuscation (in America, the decision was taken to style the film as simply ‘Dark Phoenix’) there was never any real chance of the film ‘doing a Venom (2018)’, and gaining box office momentum by proxy.
 Adding to this pervading sense of doom is the vitriolic thrashing dished out by numerous film critics.
 Dark Phoenix presently holds a critical score of 23% on review aggregator Rotten Tomatoes, which makes it the lowest rated X-Men film in the site’s checkered history.
 Whilst it is difficult to deny that Dark Phoenix is far from a ‘great’ X-Men film (or ‘film’ in general), the suggestion that it represents the series’ nadir is contentious at best.
 In truth, it is entirely inoffensive and by no means noxious, and it certainly has its moments.
 They are not exactly in abundance, but they are very definitely there.

 Dark Phoenix is writer and director Simon Kinberg’s second crack of the Phoenix-shaped whip.
 Kinberg has been involved with the cinematic X-Men saga for approximately thirteen years, acting as a writer and/or producer on every mainline X-Men film since the ill-fated X-Men: The Last Stand (2006).
 Though that film was a sizeable box office attraction, it both polarised critics and alienated the fanbase with its lacklustre story, poor characterisation, and capricious take on the comic-based Phoenix saga.
-The passage of time hasn’t lessened the disappointment, and thanks to the reset button provided by Brian Singer’s X-Men: Days of Future Past (2014), The Last Stand has been justifiably reduced to irrelevancy.
-Given the scale (and baggage) of this particular creative failure, it is staggering that the second cinematic mounting of the phoenix saga would be undertaken by the very same man who bungled the story in the first place.
+The passage of time hasn’t lessened the disappointment, and thanks to the reset button provided by Bryan Singer’s X-Men: Days of Future Past (2014), The Last Stand has been justifiably reduced to irrelevancy.
+Given the scale (and baggage) of this particular creative failure, it is staggering that the second cinematic mounting of the Phoenix saga would be undertaken by the very same man who bungled the story in the first place.
 Only in the lunatic maelstrom of Hollywood could such a choice make sense; especially when taking into account that Kinberg’s crack at redemption came with a bonus: a loss of virginity in the Hollywood director’s chair.

 The general indifference - bordering on outright contempt - that has come to typify the existence of Dark Phoenix is perhaps best expressed in the decision to allow Kinberg - a man with no confirmed directorial experience - to seek atonement for his prior sins.
 Such indulgent thinking has resulted in a visually indistinct film, lacking any obvious signs of individual flair.
 The various action sequences, though capably designed and occasionally graphic, pass by without lingering in the memory, and the uneven narrative suffers through some frankly bizarre lurches in characterisation and overall pacing.
 This all sounds frightfully familiar, yet somehow the film never implodes outright.
 Kinberg’s new take on the Phoenix saga hews rather more closely to the comic-based source, by embracing the cosmic scope of the Phoenix force.
 It was established in the undercooked misfire that was X-Men: Apocalypse (2016) that Jean Grey - played once more by Sophie ‘Sansa Stark’ Turner - possesses significant untapped potential.
 Once said power finds itself filtered through the extraterrestrial Phoenix phenomenon, her latent abilities are transformed into something resembling the touch of the divine.
 She can potentially rewrite the fabric of existence, and this awesome power has been gifted to a young woman chafing under the weight of traumas both clear as day, and hidden in the dark.